 The first price your customers hear or see is the price from which they will reference all future pricing messages.
 In other words, the first price is the anchor that they will keep coming back to in their minds when considering higher or lower prices for the same item.
 Because of this psychological reality, successful consumer brand builders are very careful about setting their pricing.

-They know that once customers becomes aware of the price, it’s almost impossible to un-ring that bell.
-In fact, original pricing set by the producer is almost always a higher price to give them room to maneuver with temporary price reductions and specials.
-In the customer’s mind a lower price becomes compelling because the customer knows the original price.
+They know that once customers become aware of the price, it’s almost impossible to un-ring that bell.
+In fact, the original pricing set by the producer is almost always a higher price to give them room to maneuver with temporary price reductions and specials.
+In the customer’s mind, a lower price becomes compelling because the customer knows the original price.

 When we started Barefoot Wines we were pretty naïve.
 Our first major chain buyer asked us for our best price.
 We were so thrilled to get into a major chain with hundreds of outlets that we gave it to him!
 As soon as he had the best price, he came back and said we would have to do temporary price reductions on top of that or else we would not get display activity (the best way to attract new customers in a retail store).
 We were stumped.
 We had no more money to give.
 But we salvaged the situation somewhat by setting the volume to get that price at a full truckload (22 pallets) at a time.
 This helped our cash flow immeasurably.

 One of our biggest challenges building the Barefoot brand was trying to give the market a good deal.
-Here we had award-winning wine at $5.99.
+Here we had award-winning wine for $5.99.
 We were at the velocity price point with more metals than any of our price point competition.
 Seemed like a slam dunk.
-But we were being compared by buyers and customers alike to other wines at our price point – with few or no awards.
+But buyers and customers alike were comparing us to other wines at our price point – with few or no awards.

 What we found out about value-based pricing is that it is difficult to get over customer perceptions based on price alone.
 For many, their belief was nothing good could come in a $5.99 bottle of wine.
 In our early days, when we were still trying to convince gatekeepers that the market would discover our value, we actually had many advisers, and more than a few buyers, suggesting that we raise our prices to communicate the value we were offering.
-We did not, and the rest is history, but it took us almost 4 years to get discovered with our value-based pricing.
+We did not and the rest is history.
+But it took almost 4 years for consumers to discover our value-based pricing.

 Car manufacturers have known about price anchoring for decades.
 Almost no cars sell for the manufacturer’s suggested retail price printed on the window sticker.
 It’s just a price anchor to give the salespeople room to negotiate.
 The same thing is true with most retail products.